bradyjoslin/bradyjoslin.com/content/blog/automate-dependency-updates/index.md

 ## Conclusion

 Overall, the setup was fairly easy and I was satisfied with the results.
-Using the YAML pipeline definition makes this very easy to share across parojects.
-Special thanks for [Jean-Yves COUET](https://github.com/jycouet) for creating the open source extensions for Azure Devops.
+Using the YAML pipeline definition makes this very easy to share across projects.
+Special thanks for [Jean-Yves COUET](https://github.com/jycouet) for creating the open source extensions for Azure DevOps.